-One of the best things about being fabulous is when other people realize you’re fabulous.
+One of the best things about being fabulous is when other people realise you’re fabulous.
 Particularly if it’s someone whose taste and style you admire.

 Yes, I know one can be quietly excellent in one’s field in a low-key, taupe cashmere sort of way.
 But quite frankly, if I’m putting on a show, I like a round of applause.
 Nobody notices the quiet ones in this game.